AndresTrujillo1811-bit/rag_youtuber_project/README.md

 # 4. Opening frontend app in Streamlit

-- Run in the frontend folder from your project your Streamlit frontend app to the interacte with the RAGtuber chatbot.
+- Run in the frontend folder from your project your Streamlit frontend app to interacte with the RAGtuber chatbot.

         cd frontend
         uv run streamlit run app.py